karanheera/AI-Text-Streamer-using-TinySolar-248m-4k/README.md

 Use the temperature slider to adjust the creativity level of the generated text.
 A lower temperature results in more deterministic and logical output, while a higher temperature gives more random and creative results.

 ### Generate Text
 Once you enter your prompt and adjust the temperature, the model will generate a continuation for your input text.
-The generated text will be displayed below the input area.
+The generated text will be displayed below the output area.

 ## License